 What if social transformation and liberation isn't about waiting for someone else to come along and save us?
 What if ordinary people have the power to collectively free ourselves?
 In this timely collection of essays and interviews, Mariame Kaba reflects on the deep work of abolition and transformative political struggle.

-With chapters on seeking justice beyond the punishment system, transforming how we deal with harm and accountability, and finding hope in collective struggle for abolition, Kaba’s work is deeply rooted in the relentless belief that we can fundamentally change the world.
-As Kaba writes, “Nothing that we do that is worthwhile is done alone."
+With a foreword by Naomi Murakawa and chapters on seeking justice beyond the punishment system, transforming how we deal with harm and accountability, and finding hope in collective struggle for abolition, Kaba's work is deeply rooted in the relentless belief that we can fundamentally change the world.
+As Kaba writes, "Nothing that we do that is worthwhile is done alone."

 Mariame Kaba is an organizer, educator and curator who is active in movements for racial, gender, and transformative justice.
 She is the founder and director of Project NIA, a grassroots organization with a vision to end youth incarceration.
 Mariame is currently a researcher at Interrupting Criminalization: Research in Action at the Barnard Center for Research on Women, a project she co-founded with Andrea Ritchie in 2018.